jitterbit/vinyl-aspnetcore/README-VINYL.md

 https://github.com/settings/profile
 - Click Developer Settings
 - Navigate to Personal Access Tokens > Tokens (classic)
 - Generate a new token and include `repo, write:packages` permissions.
+Make sure to perform SSO for your new token!
 - Copy the generated key.
 - Open (or create) the file `~/.nuget/NuGet/NuGet.Config`
 - Add the following sections (merging with existing values if necessary)